FarmData2/FD2-School-Materials/06-Vue4/06-Vue4-Application.md

 When harvesting a particular crop it will often make sense to harvest from the most mature plants.
 The user interface of the Harvest form should facilitate this by listing the plants in the table with the oldest plants at the top.

 1. Change the dates of the plant objects in the `plantList` so that they are not already in sorted order.
 You can pick whatever dates you like.
-1. Modify the Harvest form so that plants in the table are sorted by date with the oldest plants at the top and the youngest plants at the bottom.
+2. Modify the Harvest form so that plants in the table are sorted by date with the oldest plants at the top and the youngest plants at the bottom.
    - Hint 1: The technique for doing this will be similar to the way the shopping list was reversed in the tutorials and sorted by value in the hands-on activity.
    - Hint 2: Try asking your favorite AI "How can I sort an array of objects with this format { id: 2, date: '04/02/2019', location: 'GHANA', bed: 'GHANA-2' } by date in JavaScript."
-2. Use the Vue Devtools and the Harvest form page to test your changes.
+3. Use the Vue Devtools and the Harvest form page to test your changes.
-3. Commit the changes to your feature branch with a meaningful commit message.
+4. Commit the changes to your feature branch with a meaningful commit message.

 ## Checklist

 - "Submit" button is disabled any time the form data is not valid.
 - Plants appear in order from oldest to newest in the table.

+## Turning In Your Work

+1. Be sure all changes have been committed to your feature branch.
+2. Push your feature branch to your origin repo.
+3. Go to your origin repo on GitHub.
+4. Make a PR to the `development` branch in the upstream repository.
+5. In the body text of the PR include any comments you have on the assignment and an estimate of the amount of time that you spent on it.
+6. Examine the "Files Changed" tab on your PR to ensure that you have only made changes in the `modules/farm_fd2_school/src/entrypoints/Vue4` directory.
+Make any necessary changes, commit them to your feature branch and push it again to update the PR.

 ---